David-cripto/QuitSmart/README.md

 # QuitSmart

-Companion diagnostic approach to understand effectiveness of therapy with 3 step procedural
+A companion diagnostic approach to understanding the effectiveness of therapy with a 3-step procedural

-    step1:Measure respond with EEG
+    Step 1: Measure and respond with EEG

-    step2:Introduces the effective therapy for addiction
+    Step 2:Introduces the effective therapy for addiction.

-    step3:Measure the respons again and valdating it how much the treapy is helpfull
+    step 3: Measure the response again and evaluate how much the therapy is beneficial.

 ![alt text](Images/re.png)

 aroma_script:

-    This script helps to comunicate the aroma diffiusser with the EEG instrument
+    This script helps to communicate the aroma diffuser with the EEG instrument.

 Motor Imagery:

-    The script that written to show randomly show the smokiing and non smoking related picture
+    The script that was written to randomly show the smoking and non-smoking-related pictures

 analysis.ipynb

-     The script anlaysisng the recording of the data
+    The script analyzes the recording of the data.

-Example of the output of anlaysis
+An example of the output of an analysis

  ![alt text](Images/re.png)